Page updated 20 May 2023; Burlington Presbyterian Church

 Community Supported Agriculture (CSA)

-Watch this short video on our relationship with two CSA operations.
+Watch this short video on our relationship with Farmer Dave’s CSA.
 Read more below.

 See Farmer Dave’s website for farm share dates, pick-up times and locations.